 Recent large-scale public works include two mosaics (2021) and two monumental installations (2019-22) at the Minneapolis-St Paul International Airport, and her six-year international touring exhibition, 122 Conversations (2013-19).
 122 Conversations traveled to Rania, Iraqi Kurdistan, Växjö, Sweden, Petrozavodsk, Russia, Isumi City, Japan, Thunder Bay, Canada, and Duluth, MN.,

 Previous solo exhibitions include Response at Burnet Fine Art & Advisory in Wayzata, MN, 122 Conversations in Iraqi Kurdistan, Växjö, Sweden, Petrozavodsk, Russia, Isumi City, Japan, Thunder Bay, Canada and Duluth, MN; Layers at Burnet Gallery, Le Méridien Chambers in Minneapolis; Composite Portraits at the Tweed Museum in Duluth, Minnesota; and Passions at the Athenaeum in La Jolla, CA. She has also exhibited at national and international venues, including Chapman Art Center at Cazenovia College in New York and Talgut die Schönen, in Kunste, Germany.
 Recent group shows include Someone Else’s Story at Burnet Gallery; Blood Memoirs at the Tweed Museum, curated by Amber-Dawn Bear Robe, and the Burnet Gallery’s group show at Select Fair NYC during Frieze Week in New York City.
 Recent public projects and private art commissions include: I Know You, a public collaborative drawing as a visiting artist for the Walker Art Center’s Free First Saturday, and Projecting the City for Northern Spark at the Weisman Art Museum.
-Labovitz’s paintings are part of permanent collections at the Minnesota Museum of American Art (St Paul, MN), the Tweed Museum of Art (Duluth, MN), the Athenaeum Music & Arts Library in (La Jolla, CA), the Frederick R Weisman Art Museum (Minneapolis, MN), the International Gallery of Portrait (Bosnia-Herzegovina), and various galleries in Vaxjo, Sweden; Isumi, Japan; the University of Raparin, Iraqi Kurdistan; and Petrozavodsk, Russia.
+Labovitz’s works are part of permanent collections at the Minneapolis/St Paul Airport Collection, the Minnesota Museum of American Art (St Paul, MN), the Tweed Museum of Art (Duluth, MN), the Athenaeum Music & Arts Library in (La Jolla, CA), the Frederick R Weisman Art Museum (Minneapolis, MN), the International Gallery of Portrait (Bosnia-Herzegovina), and various galleries in Vaxjo, Sweden; Isumi, Japan; the University of Raparin, Iraqi Kurdistan; and Petrozavodsk, Russia.

 Labovitz has work published in Studio Visit Magazine, Vol. 19, New American Paintings Midwest 2010, the Penang International Printmaking Exhibition 2010, and International Contemporary Artists, vol II and III.
 She has co-authored four books on portraiture with Australian artist Carole Best and provided illustrations for the children’s book, Honoral & Zarina.
 Her artwork has been discussed on Minnesota Public Radio and written up in the Chicago Sun Times, the Minneapolis Star Tribune, the Villager, the Duluth Tribune, Letoile Magazine, and the Taos Review.
 She recently has been named 2013 Artist of the Year in Duluth and, in 2015, was awarded keys to all six sister cities of Duluth Sister Cities International (DSCI).
 Duluth Mayor Emily Larson declared April 27, 2019, Anne Labovitz day.
 Labovitz is active in the art community in the Twin Cities metro area and is currently a member of the Board of Trustees for the Walker Art Center in Minneapolis and a former member of the Colleagues Advisory Board at the Weisman Art Museum on the campus of the University of Minnesota.